keyilan/neil/README.md

 \end{table}
 ````

+#### Fonts

+The main font used in the template is Times New Roman.
+Due to missing glyphs, an additional font, TeX Gyre Termes, is also used.
+To be certain that your paper is being formatted correctly, please ensure that you have installed TeX Gyre Termes on your system, especially if you are encountering problems with missing characters/glyphs/letters in your text.
+A zip file of this font is included in this repository, and will be downloaded when you download the template as described above.

 ## Questions / Help

 For any questions regarding formatting or problems that you may be facing with LaTeX in relation to this template, please get in touch with us.
 Send a message to Kellen at xxx@xxx.xxx with a description of your problem so that we can help you with a solution.